-Runny Babbit: A Billy Sook was the last children's book written by Shel Silverstein and, as the title indicates, the book is crammed full with Spoonerisms: "Runny Babbit lent to wunch and heard the saitress way, 'We have some lovely stabbit rew, our special for today.'"
+Runny Babbit: A Billy Sook was written by Shel Silverstein and, as the title indicates, the book is crammed full with Spoonerisms: "Runny Babbit lent to wunch and heard the saitress way, 'We have some lovely stabbit rew, our special for today.'"

 Herbert Hoover is kind of a funny name to begin with: Try saying his name 20 times without messing it up at least once.
 While it's all fun and games to most of us, it can be a career-threatening mistake when you're a radio announcer.
 Harry von Zell was talking about Hoover's life and times as part of a birthday tribute.
 After making it through a pretty lengthy script, Zell's tongue could take no more and he accidentally referred to the President as "Hoobert Heever."

 "Fortunately the windows were not operative," von Zell later said.
 "They were fixed windows or I would have jumped out."
 For the record, von Zell's career was just fine.
 And technically, this is a "kniferism," not a Spoonerism, since it reverses the middle syllables of the words instead of the beginning sounds.

 3. Stifford Crapps